-What are inhalants
+What are inhalants?

 Examples of these inhalants include volatile substances such as petrol, glue, paint, cleaning products, nitrous gas and amyl nitrite.
-The way people use them varies, but usually a concentrated amount of the substance is directly and repeatedly inhaled, either directly from its container or sometimes from a plastic bag.
+The way people use them varies, but usually a concentrated amount of the substance is directly and repeatedly inhaled, either directly from its container or sometimes using a plastic bag.

 Because of the way they are taken, they may cause suffocation.
 Even a single use of inhalants can be deadly.
 Breathing in inhalants temporarily replaces the regular oxygen supply in the lungs and replaces it with several toxic chemicals.

-- A person leaving the room repeatedly for short periods of time for no reason
+- A person leaving the room repeatedly for short periods of time for no reason.

-- Strange chemical smells on their breath or clothing
+- Strange chemical smells on their breath or clothing.

-- Stains on clothing e.g. paint
+- Stains on clothing e.g., paint.

-- Hallucinations or delusions
+- Hallucinations or delusions.

-- Loss of appetite
+- Loss of appetite.

-How do inhalants make me feel?
+How do inhalants make you feel?